 The Remuneration Committee assists the Board in fulfilling its responsibilities for setting the compensation policies, systems and standards, and evaluating the performance and the compensation of THSRC’s Board of Directors and executives.
 The Committee consists of three to five members and its meetings shall be convened by an Independent Director.

-The Special Committee assists the Board in fulfilling its responsibilities in advising and overseeing the Company’s practices relating to significant legal and contract disputes or corporate actions, and overseeing the procurement processes and practices for major projects and construction awards.
+The Special Committee assists the Board in fulfilling its responsibilities in advising and overseeing the Company’s practices relating to significant legal and contract disputes or corporate actions, and overseeing the procurement processes and practices for major projects.
 The Committee consists of five to seven members and an Independent Director is responsible for convening committee meetings.

 Approved and ratified by shareholders, THSRC’s Guidelines for Corporate Governance is based upon OECD Principles of Corporate Governance, S&P Corporate Governance Scores and Evaluations, NYSE Listed Company Manual Sec303A, Infosys Corporate Governance Report, corporate governance guidelines for international and/or domestic companies, corporate governance-related laws and regulations in Taiwan, and rules published by the Taiwan Stock Exchange.
 The main objectives for THSRC are to establish the best corporate governance system, to protect shareholders’ rights and interests, to strengthen the structure of the Board of directors and to fulfill social obligations.
 In addition to Guidelines for Corporate Governance, THSRC has drawn up a number of governance documents and committee charters, including Rules for Proceedings of Board Meetings, Charter of the Corporate Governance & Nomination Committee, Charter of the Audit Committee, Charter of the Remuneration Committee, Information Disclosure Rules and Code of Conduct & Ethics, among others.
 These documents provide the basis for decision-making and guide THSRC’s corporate governance actions.
 The documents that describe THSRC’s corporate governance framework are prepared in Chinese language and available on the About Us section of company website at http://www. thsrc.com.tw.